 Katja was a research fellow in the Europe sub-committee in the U.S. House of Representatives and in 2013 completed a consultancy for the British Armed Forces in Helmand, Afghanistan, creating a system to measure the effectiveness of military stabilization efforts at tactical level.
 She is currently a consultant at the ICRC delegation for Israel and the occupied territories.

-Ms. Mary Adewa - ALMA's IHL Events List Coordinator
+Ms. Bilha Musima - ALMA's IHL Events List Coordinator

 Accounting - Krelman C.P.A (Isr)